Travel blogger Adam guides you on how to find the hippest bars, clubs, restaurants, cafes and brunches in Berlin city.

 - Bonanaza Coffee Heroes – one of Berlin’s first new wave coffee houses, Bonanza Coffee Heroes is well known among connoisseurs.
 Located on the beautiful Oderberger Strasse, it’s just steps away from Mauer Park.
 Be warned that it’s a very small space so often crowded on the weekends.

 - Oslo Kaffeebar – I first discovered this place while taking a German language class at a nearby school.
-With a cosy interior and good coffee, it’s one of my favourite places to chill out in a cool but quiet atmosphere.
+With a cozy interior and good coffee, it’s one of my favorite places to chill out in a cool but quiet atmosphere.

 Berlin’s restaurants and food